Salman-Raj/CSS_BULB_ON_OFF/README.md

 # Need to Improve this
-#some properties nor executed well
+#some properties no executed well